 - Less is More - It's really easy to "over style" your cookbook.
 Try to keep it simple and you will likely be more happy with the end result.
 Two or maybe three fonts is almost always plenty.
 Also, remember that the preview on your screen is probably smaller than real life.
 Most people have no trouble reading 10 pt font on a printed page even though it may look pretty small on your screen.

 - Review, Review, Review (your print ready files) - With great power, comes great responsibility :).
 Different fonts support different characters such as symbols, or accent characters.
 They also may "push" content off the page, and may not even generate an overflow warning.
-The only way to know for sure is your print ready files.
+The only way to know for sure is to review your print ready files.